xiaohan2012/xiaohan2012.github.io/_posts/2015-09-23-pgm-5-generalized-linear-model.md

 1. Exponential family and MLE amounts to moment matching
 2. GLIMs, its canonical version and MLE on it using IRLS

+## Disclaimer

+Some portions of the content are directly taken from the [slides](http://www.cs.cmu.edu/~epxing/Class/10708-14/lectures/lecture6-GLIM.pdf) of CMU Probabilistic Graphical Model, 2014 by Eric Xing